-A number of years ago Grady-White quietly came out of the closet and created the Freedom line of boats.
-They were based on the same hulls as the tournament Series, but they were designed for general family cruising activities. and as good all-around utility boats for nearly anything.
+A number of years ago Grady-White created the Freedom line of boats that were based on the same hulls as the Tournament Series.
+They were designed for general family cruising activities and as good all-around utility boats for nearly anything.

 The Grady-White Freedom 255 DC is intended to be a versatile, trailerable boat that can operate in the kind of choppy conditions one often finds in bigger bodies of water such as Pamlico Sound, the Chesapeake, Tampa Bay, Long Island Sound, and even in the ocean on the right kind of day.
 And the fact that G-W boats have a good reputation as being seaworthy offshore makes the Freedom series all the more compelling for the target customer.

-The major feature of the Freedom 255 is its SeaV2 hull designed by Ray Hunt and Associates, with its distinctive sheer line that was made famous by the Rybovich brothers over 50 years ago in custom gold-plated battlewagons.
-We think it was brilliant for Grady-White to copy that look in a small serious fishing boat.
-Now everyone no matter what the size of his purse could have a little bit of that Rybovich look.
+The major feature of the Freedom 255 is its SeaV2® hull designed by C. Raymond Hunt and Associates and its distinctive sheer line.
 This is a styling and design characteristic that Grady-White has had for years and it has always set them apart from most everything else on the water in its class.

 A little Carolina bow flare helps keep any boat dry, even this 25-footer.

-Standard features on the boat include a portable head in a compartment in the port console, stainless steel thru-hull fittings, a freshwater shower, hydraulic trim tabs with indicator and retractor, hydraulic tilt steering, gunwale bolsters, a 104-quart fish box aft and an 80-quart one forward.
-The Freedom 255 also has "Basic Flotation" which means if the boat is swamped some part of it will float -- this usually means the bow.
+Standard features on the boat include a portable head in a compartment in the port console, stainless steel thru-hull fittings, a freshwater shower, hydraulic trim tabs with indicator and retractor, hydraulic tilt steering, gunwale bolsters, a 165-quart ice/fish box starboard and an 80-quart dry storage port.
+The Freedom 255 also has "Basic Flotation" which means if the boat is swamped some part of it will float.

 Options to Consider

-If it were our family runabout we would go for the optional bow table, hardtop, marine head, stereo with MP3 player, canvas package and a ski pylon -- and a colored hull!
+If it were our family runabout we would go for the optional deluxe wet bar, bow table, cockpit step, upgraded marine head, refrigerator, sun platform insert, canvas package and a ski pylon -- and a colored hull!
 Not that we are tired of the famous Grady-White creamy-colored hull that has been around for 50 years, but we'd just like some color because we think it makes any boat look better.
-Grady-White's optional colors are: Sea Foam Green, Sky Blue, Slate Blue, and Sunlight Yellow.
-(Note there is no fire-engine red!)

 Power and Performance

-Grady-White doesn't list any power as standard, only 350-hp as the maximum.
+Grady-White’s basic engine package for this boat comes with twin 150’s.
 The builder has been a partner of Yamaha since the days when Ham Hamberger barnstormed around the country lining up builders for Yamaha in the early 1980s.
 Grady-White was one of the first to sign on and is in a large measure responsible for helping Yamaha build its hegemony among saltwater boaters.
-The company recommends twin 150s, a single 300 or 350, take your pick.
+The company offers twin 150s or 200s or a single 300- take your pick.

 Pros and Cons

 We like the company's decision to introduce colors into its hulls.
-That together with the other options, such as an electric grill and an electric helm seat, give some sizzle to what is otherwise a fairly staid boat.
+That together with the other options, such as refrigerator and an electric helm seat, give some sizzle to what is otherwise a fairly staid boat.